 But his 9th book is quite different and special.
 It has put Marty in the interfaith business, as he has a story of a Christian couple, Frans and Mien Wijnakker, who saved the lives of at least two dozen Jews during World War II and the Holocaust.
 This book takes Marty back to his early career as an educator, when he was teaching history including the Holocaust.
 This true and remarkable story has a meaningful personal connection as well, which Marty reveals in his engaging storytelling presentations.

 Marty has been on quite an unexpected journey of delivering storytelling presentations to a wide variety of audiences and facilitating book discussions in school classrooms.
-He is now into his 7th year of this journey, over 625 events and with more coming.
-The events have occurred throughout the San Francisco Bay Area, his home base, and 13 other cities, with New York, Chicago, Los Angeles, Phoenix and Seattle among them, and Boston coming up as the 14th area this June.
+He is now starting his 8th year of this journey, over 640 events with more coming.
+The events have occurred throughout the San Francisco Bay Area, his home base, and 14 other cities, with New York, Chicago, Los Angeles, Phoenix, Seattle, and Boston among them.
 The engagements have been in such places as churches, synagogues, Muslim organizations, community centers, social service organizations, Hadassah groups, people’s homes, Rotary Clubs, bookstores, many schools, universities, libraries, book clubs, and history and Holocaust museums, professional conferences and workplaces.
 Plus in March 2014 at the invitation of the Dutch Consulate General he gave his presentation there.
 He has also been a keynote speaker for Holocaust Remembrance Day events in the Chicago area, Phoenix area, Seattle, and Long Island, New York.

 In baseball lingo, Marty is batting .1000 in terms of positive responses audiences have shown.So the journey to share this special story continues, with a 2nd edition now out as well.